How to Sell a Course on Facebook Without Plunging Yourself Into Debt

 Once you’ve scaled your sales to this level and have a month-over-month surplus of cash you can dedicate to other strategies, this is when you want to start pulling in a Paid Pool of leads.

 Use your cash surplus to run campaigns on Facebook, Instagram, Google, or wherever you think your potential customers are most likely to see you.
-You can experiment with different campaigns, test out with a smaller spend — or do whatever you want really!
+You can experiment with different advertisement design and campaigns, test out with a smaller spend — or do whatever you want really!
 Instead of diving in and spending money and creating a deficit, you now have room to experiment on paid platforms comfortably.
 And this stage will be the final tip of the scale that can help you scale to hit your biggest sales goals, and get to your first million in sales.

 If you need help getting started, we’ve put together a profitable automated webinar template to help course creators with their sales presentations.
 It can help you get started with step-by-step training for building the perfect automated webinar presentation, and has a slide deck template built right in!